 - 2-way audio

 - Password protection/ ability to restrict access

+- Accessible from a mobile device

 - Accessible from any location with reliable bandwidth

-- Accessible from a mobile device

 - Accessible at any public facility

 Conference line numbers are used widely throughout the CPUC for audio teleconferencing.
 IT manages these phone numbers and accounts with Verizon.
 Many staff teams across the agency have their own conference lines available to them 24/7, with leader and participant codes.
 A conference line supports a maximum of 100 users including the leader.